mui/mui-x/docs/data/data-grid/row-updates/row-updates.md

 To allow the grid to lazy load data, set `rowsLoadingMode="server"`.
 Then the `rowCount` needs to be set to the number of available rows on the server.
-In addition, you need to handle the `onFetchRows` callback to fetch the rows for the corresponding indices.
+Third, set a callback function on `onFetchRows` to load the data corresponding to the row indices passed within `GridFetchRowsParams`.
 Finally, you need to use the `apiRef.current.replaceRows()` to tell the DataGrid where to insert the newly fetched rows.

 :::info